Swimming lesson progress stages

 A class suitable for non-swimmers with little water experience.
 Pupils will develop water safety awareness, water confidence working with aids to develop kicking skills, blowing bubbles, with encouragement to put faces into the water.

 Suitable for those that have passed Stage 1.
 Student is required to be water confident, happy to put face in the water and attempt to swim.
-Pupils will continue to develop so they can; jump in unaided (1m), float unaided, regain upright positions, rotate, and travel unaided front and back.
+Pupils will continue to develop so they can; swim on their front & back for at least 5 metres (without floatation aids eg no armbands/woggle), jump in unaided (1m), float unaided, and rotate and regain upright positions.

 Students will be required to pass Stage 2.
 Pupils must be able to swim 10 metres front and back.
 This class will introduce simultaneous kicking, push and glides, water safety knowledge submersion.